 As with Alternative 1, Alternative 2 includes expansion of the CSWH with the placement of 1.7 mcy of dredge material and construction of the Eelgrass Habitat Area with the placement of 0.8 mcy of dredge material.
 Alternative 2 does not include the creation of new lands within the Port.
-Any contaminated dredge material unsuitable for open water disposal (presently estimated to be approximately 0. $\underline{0806}$ mcy) would be placed at the existing ARSSS.
-The remaining material, approximately $\underline{0.421.22}$ mcy, would be disposed at the LA-2 and LA-3 ocean disposal sites.

-Because plans for the CSWH Expansion-Area and Eelgrass Habitat Area are the same under both Alternative 1 and Alternative 2, the environmental justice impacts associated with them would be the same as those described for Alternative 1.
-Additionally, although the volume of dredge material disposed of at LA-2 and LA-3 is greater under Alternative 2 than under Alternative 1, this these offshore area is sites are not in close proximity to any populated areas and thus would not affect any minority or low income populations.
+Any contaminated dredge material unsuitable for open water disposal (presently estimated to be approximately 0.06 mcy) would be placed at the existing ARSSS.
+The remaining material, approximately 0.42 mcy, would be disposed at LA-2.
+Because plans for the CSWH Expansion Area and Eelgrass Habitat Area are the same under both Alternative 1 and Alternative 2, the environmental justice impacts associated with them would be the same as those described for Alternative 1.
+Additionally, although the volume of dredge material disposed of at LA-2 is greater under Alternative 2 than under Alternative 1, this offshore area is not in close proximity to any populated areas and thus would not affect any minority or low income populations.
 Consequently, the following discussion is specific to the ARSSS.
-Additionally, as addressed above for Alternative 1, none of the populations within the four zip code areas evaluated are study area is considered to be below poverty level; thus low income; as such, the following the analysis is specific pertains to both minority and low income populations.
+Additionally, as addressed above for Alternative 1, none of the populations within the four zip code areas evaluated are considered to be below poverty level; thus, the following the analysis is specific to minority populations.